- EqualsVerifier 3.x → Java 8 or higher

-Also, if you need to download the jar file directly, you can download it from maven.org.
-EqualsVerifier doesn’t have any transitive dependencies, so this jar is all you need.
+If you need to download the jar files directly, you can download them from maven.org.

 Use it in a test